Something Is Happening

 28 August |

-the first set solo and is backed by a band consisting of Robbie Robertson,
+plays the first set solo and is backed by a band consisting of Robbie

-Levon Helm, Harvey Brooks and Al Kooper in the second set.
-This format, one
+Robertson, Levon Helm, Harvey Brooks and Al Kooper in the second set.
+This

-acoustic and one electric set is kept through out the fall and during the
+format, one acoustic and one electric set is kept through out the fall and

 |